corcorana/restingIAF/iaf_manu.md

 The alpha rhythm of the human EEG is thought be the primary carrier of this inhibitory function [@klimesch2007;@klimesch2012;@jensen2010;@jensen2012;@sadaghiani2016], with alpha synchronisation in task-irrelevant regions reflecting inhibition, and alpha desynchronisation in task-relevant regions reflecting release from inhibition [@pfurtscheller2003].
 This account is gaining increasing acceptance over alternative accounts of the alpha rhythm such as the proposal that it reflects cognitive idling [@adrian1934;@pfurtscheller1996].

-While the importance of the alpha rhythm for cognitive processing has been recognised since Hans Berger’s seminal work on the human EEG in the early 20th century [@berger1929; cf. @adrian1934], a more recent line of research has focused on the importance of inter-individual variability in resting alpha activity for cognitive processing [cf. @klimesch1999, for a review].
+While the importance of the alpha rhythm for cognitive processing has been recognised since Hans Berger's seminal work on the human EEG in the early 20th century [@berger1929; cf. @adrian1934], a more recent line of research has focused on the importance of inter-individual variability in resting alpha activity for cognitive processing [cf. @klimesch1999, for a review].
 According to this body of literature, the frequency at which alpha-generating neural circuits predominantly oscillate while one relaxes in a state of alert wakefulness  (i.e. the individual alpha frequency; IAF) predicts performance across a variety of perceptual [e.g., @cecere2015;@samaha2015] and cognitive [e.g., @bornkessel2004;@clark2004] tasks.
 The IAF, which varies between approximately 9.5 and 11.5 Hz in healthy young adults [@klimesch1999], is a trait-like characteristic of the human EEG [@grandy2013a], which shows high heritability [@lykken1974;@malone2014;@posthuma2001;@smit2006] and test-retest reliability [@gasser1985;@kondacs1999;@naepflin2007], while remaining stable across cognitive training interventions [@grandy2013a].
 Individuals with a low IAF process information more slowly [@klimesch1996b;@surwillo1961;@surwillo1963], possibly due to decreased efficiency of thalamo-cortical feedback loops [@klimesch1997;@steriade1990].